 Illustrative Cumulative Growth of an investment of R100

 Performance Fees FAQ

-Source of graph : Morningstar
+Source of graph : Morningstar Direct

 This graph illustrates how an investment of R100 would have grown had you invested for the time period displayed.
 Like everything in life, all investments can change and come with some degree of risk.
 That’s why we need this disclaimer, to tell you that past performances are not necessarily a guide to future performances, and that the value of investments/units/unit trusts may go down as well as up.
 The performance shown by this graph happened in the past and is not guaranteed.
 The performance is calculated by taking into account initial and ongoing fund manager fees and assumes that you reinvested all the income earned by the fund over this period.

 The Manager has the right to close the portfolio to new investors in order to manage it more efficiently in accordance with its mandate.
 The actual fund performance can be viewed on the Minimum Disclosure Document.
 Annualised return is the weighted average compound growth rate over the period measured.